 While reviewing a company's balance sheet, you'll likely notice a current assets section at the top.
 Within this category, companies have some fairly standard accounts which act as placeholders for assets the company expects to generally either receive or use up within one year.

-In the course of everyday operating activities, many firms will end up paying for goods or services before they actually receive delivery of them.
+In the course of everyday operating activities, many firms pay for goods or services before they actually receive delivery of them.
 This includes items like employee labor, which the company records into a prepaid salaries account until it cuts paychecks.

 Companies pre-pay many other types of expenses including taxes, utility bills, rents, insurance, and interest expense.
 These may be pooled together and listed on the balance sheet under one "prepaid expenses" heading, although each prepaid item is typically maintained in its own account within the company's general ledger accounting system.

 Consider a retail store that moves into your local mall, signs a rental agreement, and pays 12 months of rent in advance.
 If the monthly rent is $2,000, the store would show the $24,000 payment on its balance sheet under "prepaid expenses.
 Each month, it would deduct $2,000 from the prepaid expenses, transferring it to a rent expense line on the income statement.
 By the end of the year, the full $24,000 would show as expenses on the income statement, and there would be $0 left in the prepaid expense asset account shown in the current asset section of the balance sheet.

 Depending on what a prepayment covers, you might be exposed to a degree of risk if the other party never delivers.
 If the retail store in the previous example pays a full year's rent, for example, there's a risk that the lease could be terminated before those 12 months are up, and the landlord might keep—or attempt to keep—all of the money.